whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 Just like the Zapatistas, every person in every unhealthy nation today has ancestors who once lived in healthy nations sometime in the past.
 For some it was only years or decades ago.
 For many others it's been centuries or millennia.
 Those ancestors enjoyed a way of life based on the three core spiritual practices, where every moment and every relationship was meaningful, life was full of joyful gratitude, and people gave their deepest love as a normal way of life without holding back.

 At some point, our ancestors suffered something terrible, and eventually the unhealthy nation started to seem "just the way life is."
 But despite all the oppression, this truth remains: being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with strong and caring people feels wonderful.
-It feels so incredibly wonderful because _this is who we really are._
+And it feels so incredibly wonderful because _this is who we really are._

 Each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities described in this book, even if some people have learned to ignore those urges in order to survive in their unhealthy nation.
 It's our human nature to live in healthy nations embracing these qualities.
 "Human nature" describes how humans live when we can choose how to live, not how people behave when they're abused, threatened, chronically insecure, isolated, and unable to live in a deeply satisfying way.